InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 We track this production on a [Kanban board] with the following columns:

 1. **Challenge**.
 This means that we've identified such-and-such a thing as a challenge.
+2. **In Progress**.
+Someone is working on a proposal for a solution to the challenge.
-1. **Proposed**.
+3. **Proposed**.
 We have a proposal for a solution to the challenge.
 This could be to write an article, code up a tool, create a training video, etc.
 1. **Internal**.
 We have implemented the solution internally in a company.
 1. **External**.
 We have made the solution available externally.